Debate, Mock Trial, & Model UN

 At UPrep, debate fosters perspective taking, critical thinking, persuasive writing, and public speaking skills.
-Learn more about our debate and mock trial opportunities below.
+Learn more about our debate, mock trial, and model UN opportunities below.

 Debate Club has taught me how to speak with assertion and confidence.
 I feel like it's a useful skill in life.
 I've learned how to present my points and refute other people's points in respectful way.” –Middle School student